rosacker/Telematics-Machine-Vision-Writeup/Docs/Dataset.md

 The dataset selected for this project comes from "BDD100K: A Large-scale Diverse Driving Video Database".
 Much more detail on this dataset can be found on [their website](https://www.bdd100k.com/).

-The dataset includes 100,000 images from a frontward facing camera with a wide variety modeling tasks.
+The dataset includes 100,000 images from a frontward facing camera with a wide variety of modeling tasks.
 This includes tasks from the domains of image classification, object detection and image segmentation.
 This dataset was selected due to the sheer number of images available, the high degree of variety in the images, and the fact that one single dataset could be used for many different applicable tasks.

 Below is a small sample of the types of images/labels available in the dataset[^1]: